fboender/scriptform/README.md

 ScriptForm takes a JSON file which contains form definitions.
 It then constructs web forms from this JSON and serves these to users.
 The user can select a form and fill it out.
-When the user submits the form, it is validated and the associated script is called.
+When the user submits the form, it is validated and the associated script or Python callback is called.
 Data entered in the form is passed to the script through the environment.

 ### Features